 - Grit is a large download and needs a relatively modern computer.
-You’ll need a pretty good NVidia/ATI graphics card.
+You’ll need a pretty good Nvidia/Intel/ATI graphics card.

 - By using svn, you can easily update the engine any time, while using the snapshot (linked below) means you need to download again to get updates (which are very frequent).

 - The svn checkout and snapshot both contain prebuilt executables in grit_core/media for Windows and Linux.

 - If you want to develop the core Grit Game Engine C++ code: Github project (note that you can get acquainted with Grit and do lots of artwork / scripting without needing to touch the C++ code) .

 - Please refer to the quick user guide when running Grit for the first time.
 You can also seek help on IRC.